10 Best Bodyweight Arm Exercises

 How to Do Them:

 1. Place your hands on the bar with an overhand grip, palms facing forward, and arms shoulder-width apart.
-You can use a bench or step to reach the bar so you don’t have to jump into the hang.
+If you need to, you can use a bench or step to reach the bar so you don’t have to jump into the hang.

-2. Hang from the bar, keeping your arms straight.
+2. Hang from the bar, keeping your chin above the bar and your arms bent.

 3. Hold and then return your feet to the step or ground.